Skip to main content

 • “This, combined with how similar the factions are, kills the replay value of this game.”

-• “The intro campaign lasts long enough to justify the price, but it has limited replayability because the factions are so similar.”
+• “The intro campaign lasts long enough to justify the price, and it has plenty of replayability because you can go a different direction since the map is enormous.”

 • grinding